deepakkavoor/cartpole-rl/README.md

 To fully understand the code please refer to:
 1. [Matthew Chan's post](https://medium.com/@tuzzer) for some parameter values like learning rate decay and state dimensions.
-2. Chapters 5 and 6 of <i>Reinforcement Learning 2nd Edition, by Barto and Sutton.</i>
+2. Chapters 5 and 6 of <i>An Introduction to Reinforcement Learning, 2nd Edition, by Barto and Sutton.</i>